delta-rho/install-emr/emr-3.2.1/README.md

 Tessera Environment on Amazon EMR
 =================================

-**Note:** these scripts are experimental.
+**Note:** These scripts are experimental.
 We would appreciate users testing them out and using them and providing feedback / fixes.

 ### Prerequisites ###